Skip to main content

 Rate limits

-If you exceed the limit, you’ll get a 429 Too Many Requests response.
-The X-Rate-Limit-Remaining header on every response tells your agent how many requests it has left in the current window.
-Getting an API key is free — sign up and create one in the dashboard.
+Runtime API requests are rate-limited on top of your credit allowance.
+Limits depend on your plan: If you exceed any limit, you’ll get a 429 Too Many Requests response.
+Rate limits are burst protection; your monthly credit allowance is the main usage budget.
+Getting an API key is free.
+Sign up and create one in the dashboard.

 What counts as a request?